Adorned Brood: History (1993–2006)

-After the foundation in 1993, Adorned Brood recorded two demo tapes.
-They signed a contract to German music label Folter Records.
-They recorded their first two albums Hiltia and Wigand in 1996 and 1998 respectively.
-Only 1,000 copies of each album were released.
+Founded in 1993, Adorned Brood recorded two demo tapes.
+They signed to German label Folter Records.
+They recorded their first two albums, Hiltia and Wigand, in 1996 and 1998, respectively.
+1,000 copies of each were released.

-They later signed a contract with Moonstorm Records and released their third album, Asgard, in 2000.
-Lead singer Erik Hecht from the band Subway to Sally joined Adorned Brood for their fourth album, Erdenkraft, in 2000.
+They later signed with Moonstorm Records and released their third album, Asgard, in 2000.
+Lead singer Erik Hecht, from Subway to Sally, joined Adorned Brood for their fourth album, Erdenkraft, in 2000.

-They toured with Subway to Sally, and played at the music festivals Summer Breeze Open Air, Partysan, Wave Gotik Treffen and Feuertanz Festival.
+They toured with Subway to Sally, and played at Summer Breeze Open Air, Partysan, Wave Gotik Treffen and Feuertanz Festival.